BIH-DMBS/CLUES/README.md

 # Anticipated result

 The workflow will download all request files into the folder defined in the config file.
-While the worrkflow runs for each of the files downloaded a logfile gets created.
+While the workflow runs for each of the files downloaded a logfile gets created.
 If the workflow fails, usually because the corresponding service is not available, one can check the logfile and the workflow needs to be restarted.
 Other errors like storage is full net to be addressed seperatly.

 # Usage policies